 Much of medical innovation is driven by traditional clinical trials, where new pharmaceuticals and devices are rigorously studied and tracked before they can be sold and widely distributed.
-Although clinical trials are incredibly important to determine the safety and efficacy of new technologies, they do have some limitations.
+Although clinical trials are incredibly important to determine the safety and efficacy of new technologies, when compared to real-world evidence they do have some limitations.

 Also, during clinical trials, RWE can supplement traditional outcome measurements with patient-generated data such as patient-reported outcomes (PROs) or biometric data that is easier to collect between doctor appointments.

-Once a product is approved and marketed, RWE can help a pharmaceutical or device company understand their products’ relative safety, effectiveness, value, off-label use and more.
-This post-market surveillance is valuable to stakeholders across healthcare.
+Once a product is approved and marketed, RWE can help a pharmaceutical or medical device company understand their products’ relative safety, effectiveness, value, off-label use and more.
+This post-market surveillance, or post-marketing surveillance, is valuable to stakeholders across healthcare.
 For example, we support several clinical data registries that provide real-time RWE that device manufacturers use to evaluate their products.

 Purposes of this post-market surveillance may include:

 RWE can help companies expand an indication profile for a product.
 For example, while it may not be feasible to perform a full clinical trial for a product that is commonly used for off-label indications, by collecting RWD from disease or product registries, companies may be able to study safety and outcomes data for their product or device, which can then be used to supplement a submission to the U.S. FDA or European Medicines Agency (EMA).